Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Make certain you’ve got along any prescriptions or other desired medications; if they’re truly vital, have extras on hand.
 The same goes for glasses or contact lenses: Backups can save cutting your weekend in the woods short over a ripped contact or spectacles that decided to nosedive into the river.

-Even for frontcountry retreats, pack emergency essentials: fire starters, emergency signaling tools (flares, a whistle, a mirror); a knife and/or multitool (plenty useful in all sorts of non-emergency situations, too); extra clothing, water, and food (Mountain House's two-day emergency food supply's an option); paracord or other nylon rope; and additional blankets and bedding.
+Even for frontcountry retreats, pack emergency essentials: fire starters, emergency signaling tools (flares, a whistle, a mirror); a knife and/or multitool (plenty useful in all sorts of non-emergency situations, too); extra clothing, water, and food (Mountain House's three-day emergency food supply's an option); paracord or other nylon rope; and additional blankets and bedding.

 If you’re primitive camping and a pit toilet’s unavailable, you’ll definitely want along the requisite “roughing-it” tools for answering Mother Nature’s call—a hand shovel, for one thing.
 Remember to abide by Leave-No-Trace principles when you’re taking care of business.
 Emergency cash comes in handy, meanwhile, if you find yourself short on firewood or campsite funds.